 Handouts whose content is in the papers listed above are mostly not

 included here.
-Some of these talks you can actually watch as
+Some of these talks you can watch as web-posted

 acquisition is not always accurate': extending the Kiparskyan